jclark8345/Geography-in-Gutenberg-Corpus/README.md

 # Geography-in-Gutenberg-Corpus

+## Project Introduction

-File Directory
+## File Directory
 ### **Individual Files**

-**ideas.txt**:  file provides a logbook-like account of our work.
+    - **ideas.txt**:  file provides a logbook-like account of our work.
 It also contains files that were generated or used during the intermediate process.

-**report_YellowOctopus.pdf**: scientific report outlining our findings.
+    - **report_YellowOctopus.pdf**: scientific report outlining our findings.

-**gutenberg_analysis.py**: All data manipulation and plotting code
+     - **gutenberg_analysis.py**: All data manipulation and plotting code

 ### **Folders and their contents**